The Caldecott Tunnel Problem

 We all stood there, watching sidezoomers cut in one after another at the top of the line.
 One worker, Anthony Padilla, said, “That’s what I do.”

 The other worker, Tim Miller, swung his head around fast.
 “I get in line,” he said.

 I asked Padilla to elaborate — to present his case to Miller and me, as if he were chatting with us right after we’d all made it through the tunnel.
 “Um, I’m an aggressive driver,” Padilla said.
 “I would say. . . . ” He stopped and smiled.
 He didn’t look even a little bit apologetic.
 He looked, in fact, like a fisherman holding up a big shining catch.
 “I would say, ‘Well, the lane was open — and I took it.’ ”

 Padilla and Miller studied each other.
 Then Miller turned to Morgan, who was contemplating them both impassively, his hands folded before him.
 “But I don’t have to let him in, do I?”
 Miller asked.

 Cynthia Gorney teaches at the Graduate School of Journalism at the University of California, Berkeley.
 Her most recent article for the magazine was about Spanish-Language advertising.

 This entry was posted on Sunday, August 3rd, 2008 at 8:04 am and is filed under Congestion, Traffic Psychology, Traffic Wonkery, Uncategorized.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.